 When electron donating groups are in conjugation with double bonds in diene, they make diene more reactive as compared to normal dienes.

 What makes dienophiles more reactive?

 If electron-withdrawing groups are present on the dienophile they make it more reactive.

 What is the effect of electron-withdrawing substituent on dienophiles?

-When electrons withdrawing substituent are in conjugation with a double in dienophile it increases the reactivity of dienophile.
+When electrons withdrawing substituents are in conjugation with a double in dienophile, they increase the reactivity of the dienophile.

 What factors affect the rate of Diels alder reaction?

 There are different factors that affect the rate of diels alder reaction i.e,

 The reaction in which bond breaking or bond formation takes place in a single step is called a concerted reaction.
 For example, diels alder reaction.

 - 10th edition of Organic Chemistry by T.W Graham Solomons and Craig B. Fryhle.